Priti Bangal

 2. Popular-science Marathi writing

 I wrote a popular science piece for the Marathi Magazine Vanrai.
 This was a part of a special issue on "Effects of the lockdown on the Environment".
-I'd like to thank Suhel Quader and his daughter for letting me use their experiment as an example in this article.
-The pretty graphs in this are made by them.
+Thank you to Suhel Quader and his daughter for letting me use their project as an example in this article.
+The pretty graphs in this article are made by them.
 Access the article here.

 3. For Research Matters